lilAbi/eleox-Web-App-JS/README.md

 II) Project Description

-Created a frontend web application that uses the Eleox Interview API to perform various features:
-	login authroization to the API
-	rendering and displaying list of users to the page delete/add users to the user
+Created a frontend web application that uses the Eleox Interview API to perform various features: login authroization to the API, rendering and displaying list of users to the page, delete/add users to the user, protected routes, error handling, display server time
-	protected routes
-	error handling
-	display server time

 III) BUILD/RUN Instructions